rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-cloud-mode.md

 | `baseLeadScore`                      | `base_lead_score`    |
 | `customFields`                       | `custom_fields`      |

+{% hint style="info" %}
+If `customFields` is not provided then we are extracting all fields other than the list mentioned above and constructing `customFields` for those fields.
+{% endhint %}

 When you provide the **Campaign ID**, you can also send some extra fields with the call.